grafana/grafana-iot-twinmaker-app/README.md

-# AWS IoT TwinMaker Application Development Guide
+# AWS IoT TwinMaker Application development guide

 Please add feedback to the [issues](https://github.com/grafana/grafana-iot-twinmaker-app/issues) folder, and we will follow up shortly.
 Be sure to include version information for both Grafana and the installed plugin.